 6 images

-Wally presents entry-level wallywhy100 model
+Wally presents entry-level wallywhy100 model in Venice

-15 December 2022 • Written by Katia Damborsky
+21 December 2023 • Written by Katia Damborsky

-Measuring under 21 metres, the wallywhy100 is masterminded by the same team as the wallwhy150 and wallwhy200 and borrows the same design language as its big sisters.
+Measuring 21.5 metres, the wallywhy100 is masterminded by the same team as the wallwhy150 and wallwhy200 and borrows the same design language as its big sisters.
 Exterior design is by Wally, working in collaboration with the Ferretti Group Engineering team, while Studio A. Vallicelli & C has headed up the interiors.

-The yacht’s design centres around the main deck, which stretches from bow to stern and can be fully closed off or left open for guests to use in all weather conditions.
 An alternative fresco living spot can be found on the foredeck, where there is a multi-use lounge with an elevated table that can be raised or lowered to form a seating area or sunpad zone.

 At the stern, there is a 14 square metre beach club area with unfolding bulwarks that increase the available space by 50 per cent.
 The beach area is home to a swim ladder for easy access to the water, as well as a hydraulic platform that can launch and retrieve tenders up to 3.6 metres in length.